Nathalie Beatrice Chinje

 Nathalie Beatrice Chinje (also known as Dr. Nath) is an entrepreneur and international consultant.
 She is the founder and CEO of the company Upbeat Marketing, and has been actively working to forward private sector development, foreign direct investment, and female entrepreneurship on the African continent for over 20 years.
 Dr. Nath is a member of the Advocacy and Communications Committee of the South African Qualifications Authority (SAQA) Board, an Expert for the African Union Commission (AUC) and the United Nations Economic Commission for Africa (UNECA), and consults for the African Development Bank (AFDB).
-Her vision is to transform Africa’s socio-economic landscape at a global level through the promotion and championing of international trade, investment, and corporate social responsibility in Africa, and the empowerment of small and women-owned businesses.

 Professional life

 Career

 As an international consultant, Dr. Nath advises leading public and private entities in such sectors as financial services, information, communication and technology as well as retail and mining on the topics of entrepreneurship, women economic empowerment, gender mainstreaming and private sector development in Africa.
 She consults for the African Development Bank (AFDB) since 2016.
 She is also a board member of the Business Women’s Association of South Africa, which has over 25,000 members and chairs the organization’s brand, marketing and communication committee.

 Dr. Nath has been working internationally on developing business and trade relationships with clients in the United States, Europe and Africa.
 She has also been instrumental in creating mutually beneficial partnerships and opportunities, facilitating market entry and providing strategic marketing, business management, trade and technical assistance for these organizations and their affiliates in Africa.

 Dr. Nathalie Chinje founded the company UPbeat Marketing in 2004.

 In addition, Dr. Nath is a sought speaker on the topics of Entrepreneurship, African Business Women, Global Business and Global Supply Chain, Trading in Africa, and Women's Economic Emancipation.